mbbu/MachineLearning4Genomics/README.md

 4. [Machine Learning for Genomics](https://towardsdatascience.com/machine-learning-for-genomics-c02270a51795).
 How to transform your genomics data to fit into machine learning models.
 5. [Machine Learning For Good](https://github.com/DeltaAnalytics/machine_learning_for_good)

+## How to Contribute

+To contribute, fork the repository, make some updates and send me a pull request.

+Alternatively, you can open an issue.

+## License
+This work is licensed under the Creative Commons Attribution 3.0 Unported License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/3.0/